bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/50_module_three/3003_bridgecrew_automate_add_runtime.md

 After setting our filter, we can browse through all the security and compliance violations detected in our live AWS account,

-In the example below, we can see an S3 bucket is not encrypted at rest.
+In the example below, we can see the security group we deployed previously that opens port 22 to all traffic.
 Selecting a resource from the group of resources on the right-hand side will display much more information, including a Terraform representation of the AWS object in question:

 ![AWS Bridgecrew integration](./images/dashboard-aws-runtime-00012.png "AWS Bridgecrew integration")